mgrmtech/fidelius-cli/README.md

 The core logic for Fidelius CLI was excerpted (and improved upon) from [this project](https://github.com/sukreet/fidelius).
 As mentioned there, the name Fidelius comes from [Fidelius Charm](https://harrypotter.fandom.com/wiki/Fidelius_Charm), a magic spell used to conceal secrets.

 Thanks to [Srinivas Gunti](https://github.com/itnug) for his help with a quick demo on turning a SpringBoot application into a CLI application; and to [Sai Somanath Komanduri](https://github.com/saisk8) for his help in figuring out the corresponding Gradle build quirks and/with the BouncyCastle import.

+Thanks to [Ranveer Uppal](https://github.com/Ranveer0508) for contributing Python, and PHP examples.